cometbft/cometbft-rs/tools/rpc-probe/README.md

-# Tendermint RPC Probe
+# CometBFT RPC Probe

-The Tendermint RPC probe is an application that assists in testing the various crates in this repository.
-It currently allows you to execute a quick probe of a running [Tendermint] node, where a quick probe executes requests against all of the [Tendermint RPC] endpoints (including subscriptions for different event types), and saves all of the responses it gets as JSON files.
+The CometBFT RPC probe is an application that assists in testing the various crates in this repository.
+It currently allows you to execute a quick probe of a running [CometBFT] node, where a quick probe executes requests against all of the [CometBFT RPC] endpoints (including subscriptions for different event types), and saves all of the responses it gets as JSON files.
 These JSON files can be used in testing in other crates.